 - Contributions are typically excluded from your taxable estate and may not be subject to gift taxes.

 - Some states may provide creditor protection.
 It is important to review each plan and state laws to determine if they allow creditor protection.

 While 529 savings plans offer many benefits, there are potential drawbacks.

 - Earnings are taxed and subject to a 10% penalty when withdrawn for uses other than qualified higher education expenses.

-- The portfolio allocations may only be changed once per year or upon a change in beneficiary.
+- The portfolio allocations may only be changed twice per year or upon a change in beneficiary.

 529 Prepaid Plans

 These plans allow you to purchase a certain percentage of tuition over time that is guaranteed to be equivalent to the same percentage of tuition in the future.
 Raymond James does not offer 529 prepaid plans.
 However, we can assist you in determining if a 529 prepaid plan is available in your state.